ymolists/website/src/routes/blog/devxconf-wrap.md

 Here are just a few highlights of the event:

 - An interview with Erich Gamma, the lead developer of VS Code, about the [Evolution of DevX Conf](https://www.youtube.com/watch?v=JiBUDS9odA8&list=PL3TSF5whlprUTnpP9drAl-knNUnPqKrui&index=2&t=1277s)
-- A talk by Ellen Chisa, the co-founder of Dark Lang, who discussed the hypothesis that [DevX isn't good, because developers don't want it to be](https://www.youtube.com/watch?v=nPO4QL0Q85s&list=PL3TSF5whlprUTnpP9drAl-knNUnPqKrui&index=4&t=17s)
+- A talk by Ellen Chisa, the co-founder of Dark Lang, who discussed the hypothesis that <a class="no-nowrap" href="https://www.youtube.com/watch?v=nPO4QL0Q85s&amp;list=PL3TSF5whlprUTnpP9drAl-knNUnPqKrui&amp;index=4&amp;t=17s">DevX isn’t good, because developers don’t want it to be</a>
-- A talk about [being trapped in the open source supply chain](https://www.youtube.com/watch?v=0wRUU0ln9-0&list=PL3TSF5whlprUTnpP9drAl-knNUnPqKrui&index=4&t=17s) by Henry Zhu, the Steward of BabelJS
+- A talk about <a class="no-nowrap" href="https://www.youtube.com/watch?v=0wRUU0ln9-0&amp;list=PL3TSF5whlprUTnpP9drAl-knNUnPqKrui&amp;index=4&amp;t=17s">being trapped in the open source supply chain</a> by Henry Zhu, the Steward of BabelJS

 All talks are now available for watching via this [playlist on YouTube](https://www.youtube.com/playlist?list=PL3TSF5whlprUTnpP9drAl-knNUnPqKrui).